Frequent Printing Questions

 What are the plotters?

 Our plotters can be thought of as high quality color printers with large scale printouts.
-The largest job that they can print out is 36 inches x 108 inches.
+The largest job that they can print out is 36 inches x 108 inches (3 x 9 Feet).
 If you are interested in using them, talk to a Technology Consultant and they can guide you in.
 As mentioned above, the charge is $3.00 per linear foot.
 The plotters are limited to non-commercial use.

 Are there any learning applications for printing projects?

-If you would like to learn how to use an application such as Microsoft PowerPoint, Adobe Acrobat, Adobe Photoshop, or similar applications, in order to produce a print or plot project, you have several options:
+If you would like to learn how to use an application such as Microsoft PowerPoint, Adobe Acrobat, Adobe Photoshop, or similar applications, in order to produce a print or plot project, you have a couple options:

 You may have other training opportunities depending on your affiliation (student, employee) and area (HSC, IFAS, E&G).
 Visit the UF Training Opportunities site for more information.